– Phoenix, Arizona

 Feds Stack The Deck

 During the next six months, Hall made several attempts to have his court-appointed counsel removed so that he could proceed on his own.
 But each effort was denied by the court.
-Burdened with the weight of his federally-appointed attorney, Hall proceeded into a jury trial and – not surpisingly – was found guilty.
+Burdened with the weight of his federally appointed attorney, Hall proceeded into a jury trial and – not surprisingly – was found guilty.